What Are the Top Smart Contract Platforms and How to Choose the Right One?

 Algorand

-Algorand smart contract platform offers a transaction speed of 6,000 tps at a price of $0.0003 per transaction.
+Algorand smart contract platform offers a transaction speed of 7,500 tps at an average price of 0.001 ALGO or $0.0001.

 Algorand’s consensus algorithm, Pure Proof of Stake (PPoS), provides each user with an equal chance of being selected as a validator.
 Thus it ensures the highest possible degree of security, since no one knows who the next block validators are.

-Developers can write Algorand smart contracts in Transaction Execution Approval Language (TEAL) or in Python.
+Developers can write Algorand smart contracts in Transaction Execution Approval Language (TEAL) or Python.
 Plus, the platform has its own smart contract execution environment — Algorand Virtual Machine (AVM).

 Hyperledger Fabric